PMedina25/FriendlyChat/README.md

 # FriendlyChat

-Chat App which use Firebase as Backend
+Android Chat App which use Firebase as Backend